lafvintech/LAFVIN_Quadruped-Spider-Robot/docs/source/ControlMethodTutorial.rst

    <div style="margin-top: 30px;"></div>

 8. The servo calibration button is located in the upper right corner of the interface.
 Clicking it will take you to the servo calibration page.
-For detailed calibration instructions, click here to view the instructions. :ref:`Servo calibration and debug:`
+For detailed calibration instructions, click here to view the instructions. :ref:`Servo calibration and debug`

 .. image:: _static/APP/8.APP.png
     :width: 800